AlvaJufinto/hidden-gem-techs/README.md

 ```
   npm json-server --watch data/db.json --port 8000
 ```
-- This virtual local server acts like real server (no cap 🧢)
+- This virtual local server acts like real server (Like you and her, jalan doang jadian kaga)
 ```
 import axios from "axios";